Coronavirus: postal applications for blue badges

-Following the latest government advice about the Coronavirus and staying at home, the blue badge team are working remotely and will not have access to any paper applications which were received from 4 March 2020.
+Following government advice, the blue badge team are working remotely and do not have access to any postal applications received from 4 March 2020 onwards.

 Your Blue Badge application

 - A Blue Badge is normally valid for three years and costs £10 When the badge is up for renewal you must reapply, this is a requirement for the Department for Transport.

 - The blue badge process is currently taking around four weeks for online applications.
 Please see above for information about postal applications. (this does not include any additional weeks if an expert or walking assessment is required).
 We will let you know if you need to provide any additional information or if an independent assessment is required.